AndhikaWB/linkedin-job-postings-analysis/README.md

     If you want to know more, here are the default configuration for [core-site.xml](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/core-default.xml) and [hdfs-site.xml](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/hdfs-default.xml).

     If you take a deeper look at those links, the default location for `dfs.namenode.name.dir` and `dfs.datanode.data.dir` are inside `hadoop.tmp.dir`, which will be cleaned on each startup.
 That's why we move them to other directories, so the data can be retained.
-Using `mnt` seems quite reasonable in this case.
+Using `/mnt` seems quite reasonable in this case.

     Also, we should make `/mnt/hadoop` accessible by the user we want to run Hadoop as (e.g. `root`, `hadoop`, or your username) by running these commands: